Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 And better to be a hot dad!

-There were just… lots of little ways he suddenly wanted to go *harder* on everything.
-Eating right, sleeping right, not half-assing a job, managing his time better… He didn’t know what exactly had kicked him in the ass.
+There were just... lots of little ways he suddenly wanted to go *harder* on everything.
+Eating right, sleeping right, not half-assing a job, managing his time better...
+He didn’t know what exactly had kicked him in the ass.
 Maybe it was the realization that he was getting married to a woman that, honestly, he probably didn’t deserve.
 Maybe he’d just felt an itch.
 Who knew?

 He’d decided that he’d keep it up, though.
 Yeah. *Definitely* keep it up, even if he started to feel fat and happy again.
 Maybe that’s all a guy needed to do.
 Don’t let the slump get you down, don’t fall into the routine too hard.

 ...Maybe he should go fool around with Lauren.
-She was off work, after all…
+She was off work, after all...

 Well.
 Okay. *After* he talked with the dealer.
 It was *definitely* time to take the plunge into full precision ag, no-till or not.
 Maybe strip till instead?
 He could do that if he went all in, after all.
-His checkbook was gonna be hurtin’ but…well, things were coming up on depreciation, and all his equipment still had good resale value...
+His checkbook was gonna be hurtin’ but... well, things were coming up on depreciation, and all his equipment still had good resale value...

 Gotta spend money to earn money, after all.
 And he wanted to have the farm in *good* working order for Lauren.